JoaoLopesF/RemoteDebug/README.md

 ## Thanks

-    First thanks a lot for Igrr for bring to us the Arduino ESP8266.
+    First thanks a lot for Igrr for bring to us the Arduino ESP8266 and to Espressif to Arduino ESP32

     Resources: